-To really have a radiant and glowing skin your skin has to be nourished from the inside out!
-This is the fundamental approach needed to have a better, clearer and healthier skin.
+To have radiant and glowing skin, your skin has to be nourished from the inside out!
+This fundamental approach is needed for better, more transparent, healthier skin.

-The major mistake people do, in their effort to improve their skin, is to use creams and lotions on their skin.
-If you use natural solutions without parabens, phthalates, formaldehyde and other toxic ingredients it will certainly benefit your skin.
-But, it will not dramatically improve it.
+The significant mistake people make in their effort to improve their skin is to use creams and lotions on their skin.
+Natural solutions without parabens, phthalates, formaldehyde, and other toxic ingredients will benefit your skin.
+But there are also different ways you can get glowing skin.

-When cleansing your skin, be sure to remove the cleanser with a warm wet washcloth and repeat as many times as needed to remove makeup, sweat, and debris from your skin.
+When cleansing your skin, remove the cleanser with a warm wet washcloth and repeat as many times as needed to remove makeup, sweat, and debris from your skin.

 You can use natural home products to moisturize your skin.

-For the making of a beautiful, pure and clean skin you should consider the following:
+For the making of beautiful, pure, and clean skin, you should consider the following:

-When blood sugar rises from excess sugar intake, insulin production increases, triggering sebum production and androgen activity.
+Insulin production increases when blood sugar rises from excess sugar intake, triggering sebum production and androgen activity.
 All of this can lead to acne breakouts.
-The solution is to eat a balanced diet with healthy fats (omega 3 in fat fish, coconut oil, and nuts), good proteins (grass-fed meat and ecological chicken eggs) and let the carbohydrates come from vegetables and berries.
+The solution is to eat a balanced diet with healthy fats (omega 3 in fat fish, coconut oil, and nuts), functional proteins (grass-fed meat and green chicken eggs), and let the carbohydrates come from vegetables and berries.

 2. Balance hormones.

 Hormone imbalances are known to trigger acne in both men and women.
-Consider stop eating dairy products (milk, cheese, ice cream, etc.) for two weeks and see if you notice a change in your skin.
-Dairy products are made from the milk of pregnant (and recently pregnant) cows, which contains hormones that can throw your own hormones out of balance.
-Both men and women often have an excess of estrogen, which make an imbalance of progesterone and testosterone.
+Stop eating dairy products (milk, cheese, ice cream, etc.) for two weeks, and see if you notice a change in your skin.
+Dairy products are made from the milk of pregnant (and recently pregnant) cows, which contains hormones that can throw your hormones out of balance.
+Both men and women often have an excess of estrogen, which creates an imbalance of progesterone and testosterone.

 3. Boost your gut health